wagerr/Wagerr-FAQ/guide.md

 ## How does the Wagerr’s “Value Coupling” work?

 Wagerr has engineered a token economy centred around the WGR coin.
-The WGR coin acts as an incentive mechanism that aligns the incentives of the bettors and the sportsbook.
+The WGR allows you to share in the sucess of the Wagerr betting platform.
 All bettors must use the WGR coin to make bets, this is the primary use case of the coin.
 The first question many ask is why introduce a coin in the first place?

-If we were solely to use BTC, ETH or various stable coins, then this would be no different to many of the sportsbooks that you likely see and use today.
+If Wagerr was solely to use BTC, ETH or various stable coins, then this would be no different to many of the sportsbooks that you likely see and use today.
 Wagerr is a new business model that requires WGR for the model to work.
 The unique features that we offer players like no limit betting, no third party risks or earning some of the house edge are only possible because we have built our own blockchain and token economy.
 Without the blockchain or WGR coin this would not be possible.

 The token model (business model) is designed simply that the value of the WGR coin aligns to the value of the Wagerr betting network.
 It is best described through an example: